 To understand just what it depends on, you’ll need to dive into some details about how the Roth 401(k) works and what sets it apart from its traditional cousin.

-How a Roth 401(k) Works
+What Is a Roth 401(k) Plan?

 For example, say that at age 35, you contribute $10,000 to a Roth 401(k).
-You cannot deduct any of this $10,000 from your taxes.
+You cannot deduct any of this $10,000 from your income taxes.
 If you’re in the 24% tax bracket at the time, you’ll pay $2,400 in taxes on the money before contributing it.

-Pro Tip: If you have a Roth 401(k) or traditional 401(k) through an employer, make sure you sign up for a free analysis from Blooom.
+Pro tip: If you have a Roth 401(k) or traditional 401(k) through an employer, make sure you sign up for a free analysis from Blooom.
 They’ll make sure you have the right allocation and are properly diversified.
 They also analyze the fees you’re paying.
 Sign up for your free Blooom analysis.

 Roth 401(k) vs. Traditional 401(k)